 Strips which need to be darker are scorched over flames in order to be able to weave in intricate contrasting patterns.

-Maurillio was taught how to weave baskets from carrizo by his parents from the age of 12.
+Maurillio was taught the art basket weaving by his parents from the age of 12.

-Finally the baskets are woven using a star shape frame which is cut to measure and weaving the body of the basket in a spiral path in and out of the frame.
+Finally the baskets are woven using a star shape frame which is cut to measure.
+The body of the basket is woven in a spiral path in and out of the frame.

 The finished basket is tough and hard wearing.
-It takes Maurillio 2 days to make one basket.
+It takes Maurillio two days to make one basket.